 On this night, the White Sox became World Series champions for the first time since 1917.

-Freddy García and three relief pitchers shut out the Astros on five hits, 1-0, sweeping the Series in four games.
-Chicago shut out Houston for the final 15 innings of Series play.
+Freddy García (seven innings) and three relief pitchers shut out the Astros on five hits, 1-0, sweeping the Series in four games.
+Chicago held Houston scoreless for the final 15 innings of Series play.